 For the most part, the Shops Area and the Operations Area were not landscaped.
 Dedicated to aircraft assembly, maintenance, and storage, these areas were functional zones not accessible to visitors.
-Indeed, most of the Shops and Operations areas remain entirely paved with a combination of asphalt and concrete.
+Indeed, most of the Shops and Operations areas remain entirely paved in a combination of asphalt and concrete.
 The only buildings in the Operations Area that had any landscaping were Buildings 20, 21, 22, and Building 77.

-Probably more important than the planting plan were the view corridors that aligned with the formally designed malls.
-During World War II, various aspects of the view corridors were compromised as new buildings were hastily constructed where open space had been.
-In addition, the area east of the original station - the area between Pan Am Way and Main Street - which was not laid out in the original master plan, was quickly and rather carelessly developed with residential quarters (north of West Tower Avenue) and support operations, including assembly, testing, and hazardous materials storage, south of West Tower Avenue.
+Probably more important than the planting plan in the Operations Area are the view corridors that align with the formally designed malls and vistas of San Francisco.
+During World War II, new buildings hastily constructed on open space compromised some view corridors.
+In addition, the area east of the original station - the area between Pan Am Way and Main Street - which was not laid out in the original master plan, was quickly and rather carelessly developed with residential quarters north of West Tower Avenue and support operations, including assembly, testing, and hazardous materials storage, south of West Tower Avenue.

-Although there are no formally designed landscapes within the vicinity of the project site, the project would introduce several new minor landscape features to what has always been a non-landscaped area adjacent to Seaplane Lagoon.
+Although there are no formally designed landscapes within the vicinity of the project site, the project would introduce several new minor landscape features to what has always been a non-landscaped area.
 The evaluation standards below were taken from The Guide to Preserving the Character of the Naval Air Station Alameda Historic District (1997).
 Within this document is a section that deals with the Operations Area, where Seaplane Lagoon is located.
-This section identifies seven areas of importance that should be addressed when introducing new buildings or landscape features: Spatial Organization; Views/Vistas; Topography; Vegetation; Circulation; Water Features; and Structures, Furnishings and Objects.
-These categories are taken from The Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for the Treatment of Cultural Landscapes (1996), and in order to reduce repetitive commentary and analysis, this memorandum analyzes the project with the Cultural Landscape Guidelines, which are specifically tailored to the NAS Alameda Historic District.
-The following sections analyze the proposed project under each of the seven areas of importance listed above.
-As with the Rehabilitation Standards, because the proposed project does not include the construction of any new buildings, several of the guidelines do not apply, and this will be noted below.
+This section identifies seven areas of importance that should be addressed when introducing new buildings or landscape features: Spatial Organization;

+Views/Vistas; Topography; Vegetation; Circulation; Water Features; and Structures, Furnishings and Objects.
+These categories are taken from The Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for the Treatment of Cultural Landscapes (1996), and in order to reduce repetitive commentary and analysis, this memorandum analyzes the project in tandem with the Cultural Landscape Guidelines, which are specifically tailored to the NAS Alameda Historic District.
+The following sections analyze the proposed project under each of the seven areas of importance listed above, with our responses denoted by bullet points.